Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 in class, again try to solve that error. there was no database on lab computer so first connected to database but still error is occuring :\

+2022-11-14   1250..
+starting again to solve the error

+2022-11-14   1348..
+tried with the file given from class instructor and taking those files as reference rewrite the code then run the application again
+..some differences seen in the application and application is working now can submit the category name but its not able to display i think i am moving ahead to solve the error.. :)